romanoaj/441indivproj/README.md

 * Getting my pycrown-adapted script (*flexy_pc.py*) to actually work
 * Understanding the methods available in the PyCrown object, which to include in my script, and what of their parameters are important to make optional on the command line
 * Creation of a docker file to containerize my development environments and make them even more portable and widely reusable --> Potentially utilize quay.io, and also Git Action to connect to quay.io
-* (Far ahead) Possibley even update PyCrown to newer Python versions
+* (Far ahead) Possibly even update PyCrown to newer Python versions

 # Final notes
 Many thanks to Dr. Jan Schindler for producing the entire code base that this project is built on, and to Prof. Michael Huggins at Cal Poly for constant guidance and advice regarding this project.